KevCaz/KevCaz.github.io/content/notes/audio/setupawebradio.md

 ---

 Three friends and I have decided to start a webradio so we could listen to musique, mix live and even air podcasts of our own.
 I thought that would be a long and hard way to reach that goal.
 Turned out that was not that complicate thanks to the great open souces available.
-Here I just want to report back the steps to foow.
+Here I just want to report back the steps to follow.
 I don't want to go into details, just give the key element.

 ## Rent a server